St. Joseph River water or watershed scenery in Michigan

 If the St. Joseph is high, crowded, or hard to access safely, compare the Kalamazoo for another southwest Michigan warmwater plan, the Huron for clearer smallmouth-focused water, or the Pere Marquette for a more classic trout and migratory-fish destination.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Michigan rules for trout, salmon, steelhead, bass, pike, and harvest can vary by species, season, and reach.
-Check the current DNR regulations before fishing.
+Check the current DNR rules before fishing.

 Niles flow reach